nesi/training-environment/README.md

 - `NeSI_RDC_KEYPAIR_NAME` is your `Key Pair` name that is setup in NeSI RDC
 - `NeSI_RDC_KEYFILE` is the local location for your ssh key

+You will need to download the `clouds.yaml` file from the NeSI RDC dashboard and place it in `~/.config/openstack/clouds.yaml` so that Terraform can authenticate with NeSI RDC.
+It is recommended that you use `Application Credentials` rather then your own credentials.

-Set environment variables for authenticating with OpenStack and object store (for the state file), e.g.
+Set environment variables for authenticating with the object store (for the state file), e.g.

 ```
-export OS_USERNAME="NeSI_RDC_USER"
-export OS_PASSWORD="NeSI_RDC_PASSWORD"
 export AWS_ACCESS_KEY_ID="EC2_User_Access_Token"
 export AWS_SECRET_KEY="EC2_User_Secret_Token"
 ```

 where

-- `NeSI_RDC_USER` is set to your username for the NeSI RDC Platform
-- `NeSI_RDC_PASSWORD` is set to your password for the NeSI RDC Platform
 - `EC2_User_Access_Token` is set to your EC2 access token
 - `EC2_User_Secret_Token` is set to your EC2 secret token